Context

 Organisation, Structure and Participants

-The conference will be organised during 17-19 July 2023 at India International Centre, Lodhi Estate, New Delhi.
-It will be organised by the Institute for Human Development (IHD), New Delhi; International Labour Organization and Southern Centre for Inequality Studies (SCIS), WITS University, Johannesburg in collaboration with NITI Aayog, Government of India.
-Professor Ravi Srivastava, Professor and Director, Centre for Employment Studies, IHD; Professor Imraan Valodia, Director, Southern Centre for Inequality Studies (SCIS) and Pro Vice-Chancellor, Climate, Sustainability and Inequality, University of the Witwatersrand, South Africa, and Dr. Uma Rani, Senior Economist, Research Department, International Labour Organisation, Geneva will be the Conference Coordinators.
+The conference was organized during 17-19 July 2023 at India International Centre, Lodhi Estate, New Delhi.
+It was organized by the Institute for Human Development (IHD), New Delhi; International Labour Organization, and Southern Centre for Inequality Studies (SCIS), WITS University, Johannesburg in collaboration with NITI Aayog, Government of India.
+Professor Ravi Srivastava, Professor and Director, Centre for Employment Studies, IHD; Professor Imraan Valodia, Director, Southern Centre for Inequality Studies (SCIS) and Pro Vice-Chancellor, Climate, Sustainability and Inequality, University of the Witwatersrand, South Africa, and Dr. Uma Rani, Senior Economist, Research Department, International Labour Organisation, Geneva, were the Conference Coordinators.

 Output of the Conference

-A report containing main findings, conclusions and policy implications will be brought out immediately after the conclusion of the conference.
-This will be widely circulated both by social and electronic media.
 The select and revised papers presented in the conference will be brought out as one or two special issues of the Indian Journal of Labour Economics (a quarterly journal of Indian Society of Labour Economics published by Springer).
 We hope that these outputs will make a good contribution to the theme of technology and future of work.
+A proceeding report of the conference deliberations will be brought out shortly.

 CONFERENCE SECRETARIAT